darthrootbeer/imp-awards-scraper/EMAIL_SETUP.md

 Add line:
 ```
-0 8 * * * cd /path/to/imp-awards-scraper && venv/bin/python3 poster_downloader.py --latest --email-update
+0 8 * * * cd /path/to/imp-awards-scraper && venv/bin/python3 poster_downloader.py --email-digest --digest-pages 5
 ```

 ## How It Works

-### Duplicate Prevention
+### Digest Tracking & Duplicate Prevention
-The system uses `email_tracking.json` to remember which posters have been sent:
-- First run: Sends all newly downloaded posters
-- Subsequent runs: Only sends posters that haven't been emailed before
-- Never duplicates emails
+- `digest_state.json` remembers the poster page URLs that have already been included (or intentionally ignored) in a digest run.
+The crawler stops when it reaches a known URL so nothing is missed even if it slides onto older pages.
+- `email_tracking.json` remembers which downloaded poster files have already been emailed, preventing duplicate attachments inside the digest itself.
+- Both files update automatically after each successful digest run.

 ### Smart Batching (40MB Limit)
 If your download includes many large posters: